pavankumarpolavarapu/DotNetMVC/README.md

 # Overview

-Repository to maintain .NET work done as part of MSIS IS7012 - .NET Programming course
+Repository to maintain the learning outcomes of Razor MVC Pages part of .NET Core 2.1 Framework